Demonophobia-The Fear Of Demons

 And the more a person learns about this concept, the more their fear can deepen.

 However, the fear of demons can spiral out of control and cause people to act in irrational ways.
-Depending on the pervasiveness of your fear, you can go the self-help route or the professional route.
+Depending on the pervasiveness of your fear, you can go the self-help route or seek professional help.

 Self-Help